-The Board thanks our Management team Brian Quilty, CEO; Ian Barrett, Manager of Finance; Kim Hickey, Manager of Credit and Operations, Sharon Tucker, Manager of Credit and Operations who retired in 2023, and our staff for their continued support.
+The Board thanks our management team led by Brian Quilty, CEO; Ian Barrett, Manager of Finance; and Kim Hickey, Manager of Credit and Operations; and our staff for their continued support and collective effort in 2024.

-Finally, a big thank you to our members for making Public Service Credit Union their finiancal institution of choice.
+Finally, a big thank you to our members for making Public Service Credit Union their financial institution of choice.